neo4j-contrib/neomodel/doc/source/relationships.rst

 If a cardinality constraint is violated by existing data a :class:`~neomodel.exception.CardinalityViolation` exception is raised.

+This enforcement is strict by default and will throw an exception if a cardinality constraint is violated.
-It is possible to enable a soft check for cardinality violations.
+It is possible to enable a soft check.
 This will print a warning to the console and create the relationship anyway.
 This is useful for development purposes::
-    config.SOFT_INVERSE_CARDINALITY_CHECK = True
+    config.SOFT_CARDINALITY_CHECK = True

-Note that this is only available for remote cardinality checks where we check the cardinality of the other end of the relationship.
-It is enabled by default in this case.
-It will be made available for all cardinality checks in version 6.0, and will be disabled by default in all cases.

 Properties